 8. Offer to do something you know they don’t enjoy doing.

-9. Compliment them on a talent, skill, or strength that you admire.
+9. Compliment them on a talent, skill, or strength you admire.

 10. Look them straight in the eyes and say, “You make the world a better place.”

 We all have something or someone to be grateful for.
-Invest in yourself by taking the time to be grateful throughout your days.
+Invest in yourself by taking the time to be thankful throughout your days.

 Isolated!
-Everyone seems to be talking about isolation and being isolated these days, isn’t it?
-Like many I have also been trying to seek out silver linings.
-Worked hard to understand isolation – not just in dictionary but by experiencing it, living through it in today’s prevailing conditions.
+Everyone seems to be talking about isolation and isolation these days, isn’t it?
+But, like many, I have also been trying to seek out silver linings.
+It worked hard to understand isolation – not just in the dictionary but by experiencing it and living through it in today’s prevailing conditions.

-At this point in time, we are homebound, so we need to get a balanced stimulation from basic activities at home.
-Just make sure that the stimulation isn’t coming from one place, like a computer screen.
+We are homebound at this point, so we need to get balanced stimulation from basic activities at home.
+Just make sure that the push isn’t coming from one place, like a computer screen.
 Try not to think about missing your original life.
 Set a long-term goal.

 Don’t think of self-isolation as losing your precious time.
 Enjoy the lack of social pressure.
 This is a great – opportunity to anchor yourself.
 You are not different; you are still you.
 It’s the lifestyle that’s changed.

-I am sure through hard earned money giving sweat and blood, houses are built by our ancestors or us.
+I am sure houses are built by our ancestors or us through hard-earned money, giving sweat and blood.
 But have we spent quality time in it?
 No right?
 So why not now?
-Convert our home in dream project of what we like to do!
-Living room can be our relaxing area or office area which is much in demand this day.
+Convert our home into the dream project of what we like to do!
+The living room can be our relaxing area or office area, which is in demand today.
 Work from home!
 Place a yoga mat and let the room be your workout place.
-Start spending more time with indoor plants if you love nature, get more of them.
+Start spending more time with indoor plants; if you love nature, get more of them.
 Nourish them.

 Expand your creativity by getting more experience in planting.
-If you are a cooking fan, time to explore kitchen and become an upcoming master chef!
-If you were a person who loved painting but have forgotten it due to lack of busy schedule, this is the time.
-Play with colours and let your soul get wet in the rain creating rainbow of your feeling pouring the colours back in life.
-Same goes for music, dancing, singing, crafting, knitting, writing and much more.
+If you are a cooking fan, explore the kitchen and become an upcoming master chef!
+If you were a person who loved painting but had forgotten it due to lack of a busy schedule, this is the time.
+Play with colours and let your soul get wet in the rain, creating a rainbow of your feeling pouring the colours back into life.
+The same goes for music, dancing, singing, crafting, knitting, writing and much more.
 Who and what is stopping you!

-Once u start now and if you continue being interest and are enjoying the creative activity, then you keep practising and receiving feedback. ‘‘The higher – level creativity we see in quarantine times is vital.
+Once u start now and continue being interested and enjoying the creative activity, you keep practising and receiving feedback. ‘‘The higher-level creativity we see in quarantine times is vital.
 But do not let the existence of possible superstars stifle your own creativity.’’

 With enough time, deliberate practice, focus and improvement, you may advance to expert level creativity.
-Sometimes, a creator’s contribution out lives them and continue to influence a field and be enjoyed or used for generations after their death.
-You don’t have to be working for a cure or entertaining millions for your ideas to have value for yourself, your friends, or the longer community.
-Creative activities can help you reduce stress, handle trauma, and improve your mood – all of which are particularly helpful at the current moment.
+Sometimes, a creator’s contribution outlives them and continues to influence a field and be enjoyed or used for generations after death.
+You don’t have to be working for a cure or entertaining millions for your ideas to have value for yourself, your friends, or the more prolonged community.
+In addition, creative activities can help you reduce stress, handle trauma, and improve your mood – all of which are particularly helpful at the current moment.

 It’s been already more than a month in confinement, I am far from happy.
-Every day I follow news, graphics on how many people are recovered, how many new infections, and how many succumbed.
+Every day I follow news graphics on how many recovered people, how many new infections, and how many succumbed.
 Covid-19 has helped me refocus my thoughts to the present moment.

 Right now, I don’t have time to think about my career, future, plans.
 All I want right now is to keep my family alive and happy.
-We can survive with nominal and basic things.
-Covid-19 is truly both a physical and mental challenge.
-I browse social media and see some people are happy that they can hear the birds again.
-I get it, it is nature’s revenge as humanity failed to protect it.
+So we can survive with little and essential things.
+Covid-19 is genuinely both a physical and mental challenge.
+I browse social media and see some people are happy to hear the birds again.
+I get it.
+It is nature’s revenge as humanity failed to protect it.

 We humans are getting a lesson in humility.
 We are not just confined to a place, but it seems in time as well.
-In the midst of all this I have relearnt the importance of letting go.
+I have relearned the importance of letting go in the midst of all this.

-The most memorable trip I had was going to Himalayas for 21-day basic mountaineering course at Nehru Institute of Mountaineering way back in 1996.
+The most memorable trip I had was going to the Himalayas for a 21-day introductory mountaineering course at Nehru Institute of Mountaineering way back in 1996.
 This trip wouldn’t have been possible without my elder sister – my lifeline being on my side.
 All credits go to her.

-During the course we did river rafting, mountain climbing, hiking, camping with various other activities like cooking with limited resources.
-To date I am so fascinated with that trip that I feel like I just have come from it last week, though it’s been 22 years now.
+We did river rafting, mountain climbing, hiking, camping, and various other activities like cooking with limited resources during the course.
+To date, I am so fascinated with that trip that I feel like I just have come from it last week, though it’s been 22 years now.
 Memories are so engraved in mind and heart.
 That was my first trip without my parents or relatives.

-I made so many friends from different places of India later who all became my pen friends.
+I made so many friends from different places in India later who all became my pen friends.
 Even today, when I close my eyes, I can feel the cool breeze of mountains.
-The melodious sound of river flowing.
+The melodious sound of a river flowing.
 Various waterfalls.
-Sunrises and sunsets that are completely different in Himalayan mountain ranges.
+Sunrises and sunsets are entirely different in the Himalayan mountain ranges.
 What more could one ask.

 My secret wish is to go on a hiking and mountaineering course with my 10-year old daughter someday.

 Books!
 Imagine how vast the world of books is in itself, isn’t it?
-For many people like me, books are lifeline.
-The activity of reading books gives immense pleasure and sense of completeness, taking our imagination to next level.
-Just the thought of finding out how many different kind of books are available in this whole world, in how many different languages, on various topics and subjects fascinate me.
-A wide variety of knowledge and information is being imparted from all of this books, to all those taking advantage out of them!
+For many people like me, books are a lifeline.
+The activity of reading books gives immense pleasure and a sense of completeness, taking our imagination to the next level.
+Just the thought of finding out how many different kinds of books are available in this whole world, in how many other languages, on various topics and subjects fascinate me.
+A wide variety of knowledge and information is being imparted from all of these books to those taking advantage of them!